It's all about the STORY!

 Are you in charge of keeping your business afloat?
 Relevant? competitive?
 Sustainable?
 Yes?
 Then, my friend, you have much to worry about.

-You have much to worry about unless words such as diversification, collaborations, change-management, resource-sharing and partnership are not central to your business philosophy.
+You have much to worry about unless words such as diversification, collaborations, change-management, resource-sharing and partnership are central to your business philosophy.
 Beyond incorporating these key words in meaningful ways, perhaps the most important part of this newly-needed philosophy is redefining your concept of competition.

 Today’s competitive edge is far from the 80s version–kill or be killed and destroy your adversaries; wipe out the competition so that